New Year – New Opportunity to Get Clean

-Setting attainable goals for your recovery will help to keep you on track through the process.
+Setting attainable goals for your recovery will help to keep you on track to staying clean.
 S.M.A.R.T. goals, which are often used in business, stand for – Specific, Measurable, Achievable, Realistic and Timely.
-Taking the time to think though, and set goals based on this tool makes it easier for them to be achieved.
+Most of all, taking the time to think though, and set goals based on this tool makes it easier for them to be achieved.
 An example of a S.M.A.R.T. goal might be: “I will attend an NA Recovery Meeting two times per week over the course of the next year so that I can continue to talk with others, and gain support during my journey to recovery.”

 Recognizing where you’ve come from, and how far you’ve come is a great way to measure your successes, even if you think they might be small.
 Introspection, the examination or observation of one’s own mental and emotional processes, can be an extremely valuable tool in your skillset for overcoming troubles and emotions you may deal with on your journey toward recovery.
 Planning for the future gives you something to look forward to, and practice in setting goals.
 Taking time to reflect can be a powerful meditative exercise that can give you direction moving forward.